 Join a club or organisation that will cover you

-For example, British Cycling and Cycling UK offer liability cover as standard to their members.
+For example, British Cycling and Cycling UK both continue to offer up to £10 million in third-party liability insurance as a standard perk of their 2026 membership tiers.

 In summary